vvitchforest/Web_3D_Examples/README.md

 <details>
 <summary>Professional Virtual Tours</summary>

 - **Matterport**

-  -Professional platform for creating immersive 3D virtual tours and spatial models -Automatically generates high-quality tours and mesh models from 360° scans
+  - Professional platform for creating immersive 3D virtual tours and spatial models
+  - Automatically generates high-quality tours and mesh models from 360° scans
-  -Requires a compatible Matterport camera and cloud processing -Offers features like MatterTags, floor plans, and measurement tools -Expensive!
+  - Requires a compatible Matterport camera and cloud processing
+  - Offers features like MatterTags, floor plans, and measurement tools
+  - Expensive!
 (Exporting models or using developer tools (API, SDK) requires additional licenses or fees)

 - **Metareal**

-  -A browser-based platform for building 3D virtual tours and models using 360° images -Can use any camera
+  - A browser-based platform for building 3D virtual tours and models using 360° images
+  - Can use any camera
-  -Supports creation of 3D models from depth maps and offers editing environment -Includes an SDK for custom feature development.
+  - Supports creation of 3D models from depth maps and offers editing environment
+  - Includes an SDK for custom feature development.
-  -Has a learning curve, especially for advanced editing tools
+  - Has a learning curve, especially for advanced editing tools
     _Note: During testing, the editor was not fully working in Safari._

 - **Krpano**
   -A software for building virtual tours from 360° images and depth maps